 So $a_1a_2\in B$.
 We obtain that $B$ is a subalgebra of $S(V)$ containing $V$, so is equal to $S(V)$: $F$ satisfies the first point. \end{proof}

-\begin{remark} \begin{enumerate} \item In this case, for all primitive element $v$, the $1$-cocycle of the coalgebra $A$ defined by $L(x)=a\bullet x$ is the coboundary associated to the linear form sending $x$ to $-F(a\otimes x)$. \item In particular, the preLie product of two elements $x,y$ of $Prim(A)$ si given by:
+\begin{remark} \begin{enumerate} \item In this case, for any primitive element $v$, the $1$-cocycle of the coalgebra $A$ defined by $L(x)=a\bullet x$ is the coboundary associated to the linear form sending $x$ to $-F(a\otimes x)$. \item In particular, the pre-Lie product of two elements $x,y$ of $\prim(A)$ si given by

 \end{enumerate}\end{remark}